Ruelle-Taylor resonances of Anosov actions: The leading resonance spectrum

 so $\varphi_t^{X_{A_0}}$ is not weakly mixing.

-We will now prove (\ref{it:res})$\Rightarrow$(\ref{it:strong}) using the regularity of a joint spectral measure: Let us first introduce these measures: We consider the space $L^2(M,\mu_1)$.
+We will now prove (\ref{it:res})$\Rightarrow$(\ref{it:strong}) using the regularity of a joint spectral measure: Let us first introduce these measures.
+We consider the space $L^2(M,\mu_1)$.
 Since the measure $\mu_1$ is flow-invariant, the flow acts as unitary operators on $L^2(M,\mu_1)$.
 In particular, for each $A\in \a$, $X_A$ is skew-adjoint when acting on $L^2(M,\mu_1)$ with domain

-Additionally, since the flow commute, the $X_A$ are \emph{strongly commuting}, so that we can apply the joint spectral theorem -- see Theorem 5.21 in \cite{Schmudgen}.
+Additionally, since the flows commute, the $X_A$ are \emph{strongly commuting}, so that we can apply the joint spectral theorem -- see Theorem 5.21 in \cite{Schmudgen}.
 There exists a Borel, $L^2(M,\mu_1)$-projector valued, measure $\nu$ on $\a^*$ such that for $u\in L^2(M,\mu_1)$,